 Role: Project Manager, Business Intelligence, and UI / UX Designer.

 Technologies Incorporated: This is an iOS Swift based mobile game that utilizes the Sprite kit architecture.
 All other additional assets were created with a combination of programs such as Sketch, Adobe Photoshop, After Effects, Illustrator, and Garage Band.

 You can download our application here.

 Conclusion: Although we didn’t get rich from this venture, we did takeaway some valuable points.
-Firstly, the market is always volatile, yesterday’s trends are not guaranteed to last until tomorrow.
+Firstly, we learned that the market is always volatile; yesterday’s trends are not guaranteed to last until tomorrow.
 This is especially true for games that are trying to ride a current event.
-Secondly, it was easier to create the game than it was to market it.
+Secondly, we learned that it was easier to create the game than it was to market it.
 Even if you have a great product, if no one knows about it, no one is going to buy it.
-Lastly, we spent about a 100 hours or so developing this game from end-to-end, I can’t say that the learning experience was not worth it.
-We definitely picked up some new skills such as Sprite kit, and memory optimization.
+Lastly, we spent about a 100 hours or so developing this game from end-to-end, I can’t say that the learning experience was not worth it, as we definitely picked up some new skills such as Sprite kit, and memory optimization.

 Working With Data

 - Based on our analysis, the free games market garnered the most revenue.
 Within that segment, games based on simulation performed the best in terms of market share.
 Although at first glance, the category entitled “Action”, seemed to appear to be the breadwinner of the group.
 However, upon further discovery, it turned out to be very fragmented by sub genres, and thus not the most optimal place to play our hand in.

 - Free games without a doubt performed drastically better in terms of gross revenue.
 This is probably due in part to the lower barrier of entry, however this also encourages stiff competition.